userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 base: core22
 ```

-We specified the base as [`core22`](https://snapcraft.io/core22), as it is the only base snap currently supported by the `kde-neon` extension that we will use later on.
+We specified the base as [`core22`](https://snapcraft.io/core22), as it is the only base snap currently supported by the `kde-neon` extension that we use later on.

 #### Security model